kcirne25/GoBike-Visualization-Project/README.md

 This project was created to analyze the [Ford GoBike Dataset from Bay Wheels](https://www.lyft.com/bikes/bay-wheels/system-data) to extract insights and behaviours about individual bike rides made in a bike-sharing system covering the greater San Francisco Bay area.

-The visual analysis of the dataframe will focus in analyze and provide insights to 3 questions :
+The visual analysis of the database focus in analyzing and provide insights to 3 questions:

 * What is the average duration of bike rides?
-* Does people prefer to ride bikes in some specific months?
+* Do people prefer to ride bikes in any specific months?
-* Is there a difference in the duration of bike rides from subscribers or a customers?
+* Is there a difference in the duration of bike rides from subscribers or customers?

 ## Datasets

 The dataset used in the project was from Ford GoBike System Data.
-It was extracted from GoBike System Data 12 csv files, from July 2019 to June 2020.
-During the exploratory analysis, it was seen that data from April 2020 to June 2020 had a different syntax construction from other files.
+Twelve csv files were extracted from GoBike System Data, from July 2019 to June 2020.
+During the exploratory analysis, it was seen that data from April 2020 to June 2020 has a different syntax construction from other files.
 Because of this issue, these csv files were excluded from the analysis, so data from 9 months was analyzed.

 ## Packages